Perhentian Islands in Malaysia: Your Ultimate 2026 Travel Guide

 If you’re coming from Kuala Lumpur, you can either take a flight to Kota Bharu or opt for an overnight bus that heads directly to Kuala Besut.

-Flight leaves from terminal 1 and you can enter the domestic part.
+The flight takes 1 hour, and it takes another 1 hour from the Kota Bharu airport by taxi to Kuala Besut.
+It leaves from terminal 1, and you can enter the domestic part.
 We were literally through security within 5 minutes.
-Could leave everything in our bags and there was no crowd.
+We could leave everything in our bags, and there was no crowd.
 This was our best airport experience ever.
-So no need to come 2 hours in advance when flying domestic from kl to perhentian islands.
+So there’s no need to come 2 hours in advance when flying domestic from KL.

 Singapore to Perhentian Islands

 If you’re starting your journey from Singapore, getting to the Perhentian Islands in Malaysia is still straightforward.
 You can take a flight from Singapore to Kota Bharu, with a short layover in Kuala Lumpur.
-From there, follow the same steps: a taxi to Kuala Besut and then a boat ride to the islands.
+From there, follow the same steps.
+You can also take the bus, which takes 12 to 15 hours.

-• For the bus from Kuala Lumpur, check the time table and prices here
+- For the bus from Kuala Lumpur, check the timetable and prices

 The Kuala Besut Jetty

-• Where to pay: Right at the harbour there is a small stall
+- Where to pay: Right at the harbor, there is a small stall.

-• Timetables: Between 8am and 5pm / back till 4pm
+- Timetables: Between 8am and 5pm / back until 4pm

-• Total Time: 30-45 minutes, depending on the crowd and if you can get off 1st
+- Total Time: 30-45 minutes, depending on the crowd and if you can get off first.

 Low Season

-Months April, May, June, September and October.
-These are the more budget friendly periods, also without the large crowds.
+The months are April, May, June, September, and October.
+These are the more budget-friendly periods, also without the large crowds.
 During off-peak times, rates are sometimes negotiable.

 Peak season

 The peak season in the Perhentian Islands in Malaysia occurs between July and August, attracting the highest number of visitors & backpackers.
-Prices for accommodations, tours, and activities tend to rise significantly during this time, so it’s recommended to plan and book early to secure a spot.
+Prices for accommodations, tours, and activities tend to rise significantly during this time.
+I recommended planning and booking early to secure a spot.

 Popular beaches and dive sites can get crowded, but the vibrant atmosphere is part of the experience for many travelers.
 With ideal weather conditions, this period offers the best opportunities for diving, snorkeling, and soaking in the beauty of the islands.